 There are actually several artists out who have found creative ways to “up-cycle” license plates from automobiles.
 One of the most respected and well-known, is artist Michael Kalish.

-License Plate Recreations of Pop Art (and the originals that inspired them)
+Michael Kalish License Plate Recreations (and the originals that inspired them)

 His impressive repertoire of work contains imagery of American culture – from flags and automobiles to portraits of entertainers such as Johnny Cash.
 But in the pieces I am sharing with you in this post, he’s taken modern, pop and urban art by well-known artists and recreated them in his style using metal license plates.